gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

                                        Not including this token skips any
                                        remaining data after the pack-str is
                                        exhausted.
-  -D <delim>         Delimiter to separate messages on output -K <delim>         Print message keys prefixing the message
+                       avro       - Avro-formatted with schema in Schema-Registry (requires -r) E.g.: -s key=i -s value=avro - key is 32-bit integer, value is Avro.
-                     with specified delimiter.
+                       or: -s avro - both key and value are Avro-serialized -r <url>           Schema registry URL (when avro deserializer is used with -s) -D <delim>         Delimiter to separate messages on output -K <delim>         Print message keys prefixing the message with specified delimiter.
-  -O                 Print message offset using -K delimiter -c <cnt>           Exit after consuming this number of messages -Z                 Print NULL values and keys as "NULL"instead of empty.
+  -O                 Print message offset using -K delimiter -c <cnt>           Exit after consuming this number of messages -Z                 Print NULL values and keys as "NULL" instead of empty.
                      For JSON (-J) the nullstr is always null.
   -u                 Unbuffered output